dart-archive/stagehand/README.md

 ## Non-goals

 * Fostering an entire ecosystem of generators
-  * This project is too opinionated.
+* This project is opinionated.
 It’s not a framework for generators.

 ## Requirements